andrewblais/spaceTechAnalysis/README.md

 -   Make sure web scraper is well-configured to update the dataset at the push of a button.

+- Some plots haven't been saved to `/plots` -- rectify this.

 ---

 ### Documentation: